 Theology of Missions course

 "Most of the classes I've taken in my preparation for ministry were about changing the mind.
-This world missions class has been about changing my heart and attitude towards the Great Commission." -- Robert Holloway
+This world missions class has been about changing my heart and attitude toward the Great Commission." -- Robert Holloway

 Open Educational Resources